sourcery-ai-experiments/skypoint-langchain/templates/openai-functions-agent-gmail/README.md

 (Optional) Let's now configure LangSmith.
 LangSmith will help us trace, monitor and debug LangChain applications.
-LangSmith is currently in private beta, you can sign up [here](https://smith.langchain.com/).
+You can sign up for LangSmith [here](https://smith.langchain.com/).
 If you don't have access, you can skip this section

 ```shell